- Price point definition

 - it works like a bargain-sale and triggers a feeling of urgency.

 To set optimal prices for the new products on the market

 Think that only small and mid-sized businesses are musing over how to find price point that maximizes revenue?
 Well, major players do the same since there’s no real alternative to walking your own way.

-Software and hardware products make up a good paradigm.
-Once brought to the market, Sony PlayStation 3 was sold and (eagerly purchased) for $599.
+Software and hardware products domain make up a good paradigm.
+Once brought to the market, Sony PlayStation 3 was on sale and (eagerly purchased) for $599.
 As the supply increased, the console started losing some of its competitive ability, which is a natural process.
-Eventually, the cost went down to just $299 so it could face the competition.
+Eventually, the cost went down to just $299 on sale so it could face the competition.

 We now understand what pricing is all about for us as vendors.
 But what does price point mean for consumers?
 Ultimately, it is the deal they have to be comfortable with.
 Unfortunately, sometimes this benchmark is drastically ambivalent.